ucsb-cs148-w24/project-pj10-spotifai/README.md

 # SpotifAI: Spotify, but better 🎵✨
-SpotifAI is an advanced dashboard application designed to revolutionize your music journey.
-With innovative features tailored to enhance user engagement, it offers a unique blend of functionality and personalization.
+SpotifAI is a feature-rich dashboard that empowers users to interact with their music in innovative and immersive ways.
+Elevate your music experience with SpotifAI today!

 # Key Features:
 ## Generate AI Playlist Cover